 Mosquito Control Activity Schedule

 The Mosquito Surveillance Department of Vector Control is currently monitoring West Nile Virus activity on a daily basis through trapping and testing of mosquitoes.
 Additional trapping has been set up to suppress mosquito populations and curb the progression of the virus in Shelby County.
-In addition to surveillance activities, the larviciding crews have been active since March in all areas of Shelby County to target the mosquito populations in the beginning life stages.
+In addition to surveillance activities, the larviciding crews have been scheduled starting in April in all areas of Shelby County to target the mosquito populations in the beginning life stages.

 Shelby County Health Department's Mosquito Control Program will conduct mosquito control activities, including truck-mounted spraying (adulticiding) of EPA-approved insecticides, weather permitting*, in portions of specific zip codes, according to the following schedule: